trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

 ## What is Flow-based programming?

-[Flow-based Programming (FBP)](https://en.wikipedia.org/wiki/Flow-based_programming) is a combination of [Dataflow programming](http://en.wikipedia.org/wiki/Dataflow_programming) and [Component-based software engineering](http://en.wikipedia.org/wiki/Component-based_software_engineering) built around the notion of Components communicating by sending messages (Information Packets, IPs) through Connections.
+[Flow-based Programming (FBP)](https://en.wikipedia.org/wiki/Flow-based_programming) is a combination of [Dataflow programming](http://en.wikipedia.org/wiki/Dataflow_programming) and [Component-based software engineering](http://en.wikipedia.org/wiki/Component-based_software_engineering) built around the idea of Components communicating via messages (Information Packets, IPs) sent through Connections.
 So, it makes a program look somewhat like this:

 ![NoFlo graph example](/img/post/noflo_app_example.png)

 What makes Flow-based Programming different from other approaches is:

- - Dataflow: it concentrates on how data flows through the system and what changes it experiences, rather than what command to execute in which case
+ - Dataflow: it concentrates on how data flows through the system and what changes it experiences, rather than what command to execute in which case.
- - 2 levels of implementation: Graph (usually visual) and Component (usually textual).
-Components written in a conventional programming language are wired together in a graph.
+ - 2 engineering perspectives/views: Graph (usually visual) and Component (usually textual).
+Components are written in conventional programming languages, and are wired together in a graph.
 Graphs can be nested, so you can "zoom" into a specific component and see it as a sub-graph.
+ - Components define their interface via incoming and outgoing Ports.
+This ports interface is all the outside world knows about the component technically.
  - Components run concurrently and share no state.
+But inside each component can be stateful or stateless.
  - The messages (IPs) are more self-contained objects than just primitive values, which makes communication and synchronization more effective.

 If you are into studying FBP, I recommend you to start with the [Flowbased wiki](https://github.com/flowbased/flowbased.org/wiki).

 ## Where is it applicable?

-Flow-based programming applies most naturally to the domains which already have the notion of components, black boxes, processes, pipelines, etc. In particular, FBP is very attractive in:
+Flow-based programming applies most naturally to domains which already have the notion of components, black boxes, processes, pipelines, etc. In particular, FBP is very attractive in:

  - Bioinformatics
  - Data, e.g. ETL